tigerbeetle/tigerbeetle/docs/coding/README.md

 - [Two-Phase Transfers](./two-phase-transfers.md) introduces pending transfers, one of the most powerful primitives built into TigerBeetle.
-- [Linked Events](./linked-events.md) shows how several transfers can be chained together into a larger transaction, which success or fails atomically.
+- [Linked Events](./linked-events.md) shows how several transfers can be chained together into a larger transaction, which succeeds or fails atomically.
 - [Time](./time.md) lists the guarantees provided by the TigerBeetle cluster clock.
 - [Recipes](./recipes/) is a library of ready-made solutions for common business requirements such as a currency exchange.